choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 ### Behavior

 An exec watcher will at *interval* times run the command specified with a few machine specific environment variables set in addition to any set using `environment`.
-Since version 0.11.1 when the interval is not set the the command will run only on transitions.
+Since version 0.11.1 when the interval is not set or set to 0 the the command will run only on transitions.

 |Variable              |Description|
 |----------------------|-----------|